open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch01_system_context.md

 "CDOC2 system" - IT system, which contains following primary components:

-1. CDOC2 key transmission servers (CKCTS) to be used by CDOC2 clients, such as reference CLI client and DigiDoc4 client application.
-Every CDOC2 key transmission server uses local database component as well.
+1. CDOC2 Capsule Server (CCS) to be used by CDOC2 clients, such as reference CLI client and DigiDoc4 client application.
+Every CDOC2 Capsule Server uses local database component as well.
 2. CDOC2 reference library, to be used by CDOC2 servers, CLI client ~~and DigiDoc4 client application~~
 3. CDOC2 CLI client, which is a command-line Java application and which implements all CDOC2 end-user usecases, but without graphical user interface.